fvhde/fvhde.github.io/_posts/2024-01-26-5W-Framework.md

 ---
 layout: post
-title: Use the 5W framework to get your own personal study plan from ChatGPT, Gemini, Copilot etc. or other LLM/Generative AI tool.
+title: Use the 5W framework to get your own personal study plan from ChatGPT, Gemini, Copilot or other LLM/Generative AI tool.
 ---

 <i>Note: this blog post is a summary of a talk I have delivered to test groups.</i>